-The major difference between the K10 and the KTS crampons is that the KTS has a more secure front binding than the K10 and longer 1 inch spikes, making it more suitable for more advanced routes and hard ice.
-In comparison, the K10 is a major step up in aggressiveness from Kahtoola MICROspikes, and suitable for thicker ice and packed snow where you want the added control of a crampon instead of independent points loosely connected by chain links.
+The major difference between the K10 and the KTS crampons is that the KTS has a more secure front binding than the K10 and longer 1-inch spikes, making it more suitable for more advanced routes and hard ice.
+In comparison, the K10 is a major step up in aggressiveness from Kahtoola MICROspikes, and is suitable for thicker ice and packed snow where you want the added control of a crampon instead of independent points loosely connected by chain links.

 Styled as a full crampon, the K10 has 10 spikes arranged in a traditional crampon pattern with 6 under the ball of the foot and 4 under the heel.
 These are connected by an adjustable bar called a leaf spring which is flexible enough to bend when walking over uneven surfaces.
 In contrast, traditional mountaineering crampons are extremely rigid and can only be worn with heavy mountaineering boots with soles that have no flex whatsoever.

 The leaf spring can be adjusted without a tool making it convenient to switch between boots or trail runners.
 Size-wise, the leaf spring fits US men’s size 6-13 and women’s 7-14 for non-insulated boots and shoes, and US men’s 5-10.5 and women’s 6-11.5 for PAC boots and other large insulated hiking boots.

 This level of footwear compatibility is simply fantastic because it means you can combine a heavy insulated PAC or non-technical winter boot with an ultralight crampon for winter hiking.
 In my experience, it’s easier to fit a larger boot with the K10 crampons than the earlier-made KTS ones because the K10 binding is simpler and made of more flexible plastic.